-The retrospective study was presented in the CTRC-AACR San Antonio Breast Cancer Symposium's press briefing by Benjamin Smith, M.D., assistant professor in the Department of Radiation Oncology, and in the meeting's scientific session by Grace Smith, M.D., Ph.D., a resident in MD Anderson's Department of Radiation Oncology and the study's first author.
+The retrospective study, appears in the current issue of JAMA; it was first presented in the CTRC-AACR San Antonio Breast Cancer Symposium.
+Benjamin Smith, M.D., assistant professor in MD Anderson's Department of Radiation Oncology, is the study's senior author.

 The first commercially-available single catheter to deliver partial breast irradiation was approved by the FDA in 2002, escalating APBI's use, said Ben Smith.

-There are benefits to the practicality APBI offers women, noted Ben Smith.
+There are benefits to the practicality APBI offers women, noted Smith.

 "For whole breast irradiation, the standard treatment time is between five and seven weeks, but studies have shown that some women experience delays or have obstacles completing their course of radiation.
 Treatment delays and incompletion are known to increase the risk of cancer recurrence in the breast.
 APBI brachytherapy is attractive because it has the potential to address those issues, because treatment only lasts one week."